mhwlng/streamdeck-elite/README.md

 `file not found C:\Users\xxx\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings\Custom.4.0.binds`

-In that case the plugin has no access to the bindings directory.
+In that case, the plugin has no access to the bindings directory.

 Start streamdeck.exe as administrator.